Sparvriend/Master-Thesis/README.md

       -> Look into adding augmentation to uncertainty methods
       -> Convert Saliency Map to RGB
 * TODO: Report GPU memory usage/Energy usage (KJ) (NVIDIA management library, code from Ratnajit)
+* TODO: Replace upsampling with InterpolationMode.BICUBIC (Transforms.resize(256) with method in utils)
 * TODO: Fix test.py arguments, --explain_model should be optional, with "integrated_gradients" default value
       -> other explain_model options should be taken from command line input
 * TODO: Figure out why the testing FPS is so slow (Overhead probably)